Duke beats Texas Tech 78-73 to send Coach K to Elite 8

 - Jeremy RoachAmerican basketball player

+SAN FRANCISCO (AP) Mike Krzyzewski has spent more than four decades at Duke telling his players what to do, with championship-level results.

+With his Hall of Fame career in danger of coming to an end, Krzyzewski let his players dictate the game-closing defensive strategy of switching from an uncharacteristic zone defense into Duke’s famous man-to-man.

-SAN FRANCISCO (AP) Duke coach Mike Krzyzewski moved within one win of his record-setting 13th trip to the Final Four in his farewell season thanks to two late baskets by Jeremy Roach that helped seal the Blue Devils' 78-73 win over Texas Tech on Thursday night.
+The key defensive stops and two late baskets by Jeremy Roach moved Krzyzewski within one win of his record-setting 13th trip to the Final Four in his farewell season with a 78-73 win over Texas Tech on Thursday night.

+Krzyzewski said the players came to him during a late timeout like a “Catholic boys’ choir,” asking in unison for the switch to man that led to three straight stops and turned the game in Duke’s favor.

+“With this team they’re so young and they’re still growing,” Krzyzewski said.
+“Whenever they can own something, they’re going to do it better than if we just run it.
+When they said that, I felt they’re going to own it.
+They’ll make it work, and that’s probably more important than strategy during that time.
+So that’s the way I looked at it.”

-Roach's two shots were part of a 7-0 run as the steady sophomore came through in the clutch for a second straight game to send second-seeded Duke (31-6) into an Elite Eight matchup against fourth-seeded Arkansas.
+Roach did the rest with two jumpers during a 7-0 run as the steady sophomore came through in the clutch for a second straight game to send second-seeded Duke (31-6) into an Elite Eight matchup against fourth-seeded Arkansas.

-Paolo Banchero led Duke with 22 points, Mark Williams scored 16 and Roach added 15 as the Blue Devils held off third-seeded Texas Tech (27-10) and gave Coach K his record 100th NCAA Tournament victory.
+Paolo Banchero led Duke with 22 points, Mark Williams scored 16 and Roach added 15 as the Blue Devils made their final eight shots from the field to hold off third-seeded Texas Tech (27-10) and give Coach K his record 100th NCAA Tournament victory.

+“I would say all year in the biggest moments we’ve always stepped up, and there’s no bigger moment than this,” Banchero said.
+“I don’t know about these guys, but I’ve never played in a basketball game like that.”

 As compelling as the action on the court was in this taut West Region semifinal, the story of this Blue Devils run has surrounded the farewell tour of their Hall of Fame coach.